-Intended outcome Success criteria Pupils make at least expected progress in reading, writing and maths and increased numbers of PP children attain the age Gap will close in progress made and standards reached between PP and non PP. related expectations.
-Rapid increase in reading ages, phonics assessments and reading comprehension assessments for PP children.
-Pupils access a wide range of interventions to meet their needs, including speech and language.
-As their needs are being addressed, PP pupils make expected progress or exceed their targets set in R,W,M. Pupils access a wide range of enrichment experiences both in and out of school.
+Intended outcome Success criteria Pupils make at least expected progress in reading, writing and maths and increased numbers of PPG children attain the age related expectations.
+Gap will close in progress made and Pupils access a wide range of interventions to meet their needs, including speech and language.
+As their needs are being addressed, PPG pupils make expected progress or exceed their targets set in R,W,M. Pupils access a wide range of enrichment experiences both in and out of school.
 Pupil surveys reflect enjoyment in school and improved attitudes to learning.
 Social skills, independence, perseverance and team work are developed.
 Positive SEMH is embedded allowing pupils to learn, make progress and reach age expected standards.
-Pupil surveys reflect enjoyment, safety and pupils ability to focus on leaning in class.
-PP Pupils are reaching age expected standards.
+Pupil surveys reflect enjoyment, safety and pupils' ability to focus on leaning in class.
+PPG Pupils are reaching age expected standards.
 Mentoring assessment tool demonstrates improvement in pupils SEMH.
 Pupils' attendance to be above 95% so they are consistently accessing the curriculum.
 Attendance above 95%.
 As children are consistently in school, gaps in learning can be rectified, ensuring pupils can achieve at least the age related expectation.